ChrisPritchard/GrislyGrotto/setup.md

 5. Setting up nginx reverse proxy
 6. Setting up lets encrypt

+> **NOTE** If you want to use ssl/tls via lets encrypt, then it is *strongly* recommended you use an OS that is natively supported by certbot.
+Go [here](https://certbot.eff.org/) and see if its one of the options.
+>
+> Don't be me and get all the way through this with Amazon Linux 2, only to have to nuke it and start again with Ubuntu.

 ## Compiling

 To compile you need access to the source code and `go` installed somewhere.
 Its slightly more complicated than normal with gg because it uses cgo.
 Accordingly, you also need some flavour of `gcc` installed that will work with the architecture you are targeting.